Tom Griffiths (cognitive scientist): Publications

 In 2016, Griffiths co-authored a book, Algorithms to Live By: The Computer Science of Human Decisions, with Brian Christian.
 Kirkus Reviews described it as "An entertaining, intelligently presented book for the numerate and computer literate."
 David DiSalvo, author of What Makes Your Brain Happy and Why You Should Do the Opposite, called Algorithms to Live By a "surprisingly useful book that travels from computer science to human decision-making ... a dense primer on the algorithms of decision-making and a tip-filled guide for making better decisions."

 In The Guardian, Oliver Burkeman wrote that he "wasn't predisposed to love Algorithms To Live By" but by the end of the book was convinced that "computing algorithms could be a surprisingly useful way to embrace the messy compromises of real, non-Vulcan life."
 MIT Technology Review listed it as one of their "Best Books of 2016."

+Griffiths released The Laws of Thought: The Quest for a Mathematical Theory of the Mind in 2026.
+Siobhan Roberts describes it as "a rigorous and captivating account of how cognition can be modeled via three mathematical frameworks: logic, artificial neural networks (“mathematical systems that emulate the operation of the brain”) and probability theory."

 Personal life

-Griffiths is married to fellow Princeton psychology professor Tania Lombrozo.
+Griffiths is married to fellow Princeton psychology professor Tania Lombrozo. and has two daughters.